-Yes No C2 Do you have a policy of placing students on a waiting list? Х C2 If yes, please answer the questions below for fall 2006 admissions: C2 Number of qualified applicants offered a placed on waiting list 624 C2 Number accepting a place on the waiting list 421 C2 Number of wait-listed students admitted 372 C2 Is your waiting list ranked?
-No. CO If you do you release that information to students?
+Yes No C2 Do you have a policy of placing students on a waiting list? х C2 If yes, please answer the questions below for fall 2007 admissions: C2 Number of qualified applicants offered a placed on waiting list 502 C2 Number accepting a place on the waiting list 342 C2 Number of wait-listed students admitted 175 C2 Is your waiting list ranked?
+No

-- C2 If yes, do you release that information to students? - C2 Do you release that information to school counselors?
+C2 If yes, do you release that information to students?

+C2 Do you release that information to school counselors?